stan-dev/pystan2/doc/avoiding_recompilation.rst

     fit2 = stan(fit=fit, data=new_data)
     print(fit2)

-Alternatively, we can compile the model once using the ``StanModel`` class and then sample from the model using the ``sampling`` method.
+However, calling ``pystan.stan`` is deprecated and will soon be removed from PyStan.
+The recommended method is to compile the model once using the ``StanModel`` class and then sample from the model using the ``sampling`` method.

 .. code-block:: python